grantlemons/CSCI200-Final/README.md

 In most other cases, however, the currently active Leaf Board is determined by the cell of the Leaf Board previously claimed.
-An exception applies when the Leaf Board that would be active is already won, in which case the current player can select any unclaimed Leaf Board to activate.
+An exception applies when the Leaf Board that would be active is already won, in which case the current player can select any unclaimed Leaf Board.

 Gameplay Example: